Because webinars are a powerful marketing & engagement tool, I've been on the search for the best webinar software to use for my own businesses.

 BigMarker is a Jack of all trades, master of none.
 It's not the best solution for any one type of online event (and because of how offers are presented, it's especially weak at sales webinars), but if you need one tool for live webinars, automated webinars, livestreaming and more, this may be the best option for you.

 That concludes my BigMarker review.
 I hope you found this useful.
 If you have any other questions about this specific webinar tool or about webinars in general, please don't hesitate to leave a comment below!
+If you want to see how BigMarker compares to 8 other webinar tools I've tested, check out this roundup review.

 I'm the founder of ActiveGrowth and Thrive Themes and over the last years, I've created and marketed a dozen different software, information and SaaS products.
 Apart from running my business, I spend most of my time reading, learning, developing skills and helping other people develop theirs.
 On ActiveGrowth, I want to help you become a better entrepreneur and product creator.
 Read more about my story here.